 Our non-profit organization, The C.O.D.E.
 Initiative was founded to Create Opportunities and Define Education.
 Our mission is to provide opportunities for and open doors to youth who may struggle in traditional educational settings by offering them a supplemental experience.

+We offer a 1:1 student to teacher ratio to accommodate all students with a variety of needs.
 We are deeply devoted to finding, celebrating, and scaling the strengths of all children, and enabling them with the appropriate tools to build on those strengths!

-Vice-President Marketing and Communications
+Co-Founder & Vice-President Marketing and Communications

 Hussein Hatim El Afifi

 We are extremely grateful to have received the Utown@UBC Community Grant.
 We would like to thank the committee members, as well as everyone involved in this grant.
 With the help of this grant, we cannot wait to host more workshops at the University Neighbourhood Association (UNA) located at University of British Columbia (UBC).

 We acknowledge that we are on the on unceded territory of the xʷməθkwəy̓əm, Skwxwú7mesh, Stó:lō and Səl̓ílwətaʔ/Selilwitulh